roob-p/SkipUacTask-PlayniteExtension/README.md

 # SkipUacTask (PlayniteExtension)

-- This extension allows you to automatically create administrator tasks in Task Scheduler for games that trigger UAC prompts, adding a new Script action with all the necessary commands.
+- This extension allows you to automatically create administrator tasks in Task Scheduler for games that require elevated privileges, in order to run them without triggering any UAC prompts.
+A new Script action, containing all the necessary commands, will be created.
 - It works with emulated games that require privileges (such as Bluestack games), standalone games and with Steam, Epic and Ubisoft Connect games.
 - For client-based games the extension employs a workaround: the launcher is terminated and restarted with elevated privileges, after which the game is launched.
 This ensures that certain titles, like GTA V on Epic, will not trigger any UAC prompts.
 - Game time tracking works flawlessly, thanks to a background process launched by the script.